Troubleshooting IIS Compression issues in IIS6/IIS7.x

 Overview

-Enabling HTTP Compression for your IIS6/7 web applications is one way of increasing site performance.
+Enabling HTTP Compression for your IIS 6 or 7 web applications is one way of increasing site performance.

-This troubleshooter will help you to configure compression & identify common reasons why IIS compression may not work in IIS6 and IIS 7.x
+This article helps you to configure compression and identifies common reasons of why IIS compression may not work in IIS 6 and IIS 7.x.

 Verification

-The only way of determining whether the IIS server sent a compressed response is by analyzing a network trace of the client request/server response.
-The request from the client needs to contain the following HTTP Request Header:
+The only way to determine whether the IIS server sent a compressed response is by analyzing a network trace of the client request and server response.
+The request from the client must contain the following HTTP Request Header:

 HTTP: Accept-Encoding =gzip, deflate

-This tells the server that the client supports compression and will accept a compressed response.
+This lets the server know that the client is willing to receive a compressed response and supports compression.
 In return, a compressed response from the server will contain the following HTTP Response header and a value:

 HTTP: Content-Encoding = gzip